mbauer599/python-Quadruped/README.md

 * The servos user are [SG90 Micro Servo Motor 9G](https://www.amazon.com/gp/product/B00X7CJZWM/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1).
 Two per leg for a total of 8 servos.

 # Servo Mapping
-* The Servos are mapped in a clock pattern, with 12'oclock facing forward with the quadruped.
+* The Servos are mapped in a clock pattern, with 12'oclock facing forward with the quadruped, in the manner described below.
+*        Front
+*   B   A       A   B
+*  Left 4       1
+*       3       2 Right
+*   B   A       A   B
+*        Rear